-“Gorgeous house rentals (each sleeping 4-8) in three of Sicily's most picturesque spots: Cefalu, Noto and Selinunte”
+“Gorgeous house rentals (each sleeping 4-8) in four of Sicily's most picturesque spots: Cefalu, Noto, Selinunte & Trapani”

 As luck would have it, our latest Sicilian discoveries are situated just outside these pearls: close enough to dip into their dolce vita, secluded enough to feel that you have a corner of the island to yourselves.
 There's also a bonus villa (which we've yet to visit) in a secluded rural hamlet, near westerly Trapani.
 Each villa is perfect for family or a small group of friends: 3-4 bedrooms, gorgeous indoor-outdoor living areas, lawned gardens with private pools that give you every reason to stay firmly put.